Here you will find information about schools in Guernsey and the support available to your child throughout their education.

 - Voluntary organisations offer some employment opportunities for young people with disabilities: Grow Ltd, GO, Action for Children (tel.700218 or email email@example.com) and Autism Guernsey can all provide safe and secure working environments for disabled people with a range of care and support needs.

 - The Day Service can be accessed by young people who are 18+ with learning difficulties.
-Follow the links to check accessibility at the Professor Shaw Community Centre and the Western Community Centre (Styx), which are among the venues used by Day Services.
+Follow the links to check accessibility at the Western Community Centre (Styx), which is among the venues used by Day Services.

 - Careers Guernsey is an all-age careers service providing free, impartial careers information, advice and guidance to help people get a job.